Antivert Patient Information Including Side Effects

 You should not take this medication if you are allergic to meclizine.

-Before taking meclizine, tell your doctor if you have asthma or other breathing disorder, glaucoma, an enlarged prostate, or problems with urination.
+Before you take meclizine, tell your doctor if you have liver or kidney disease, asthma, glaucoma, an enlarged prostate, or urination problems.

-Avoid drinking alcohol.
-It can increase some of the side effects of meclizine.
+Drinking alcohol can increase certain side effects of meclizine.

-Cold or allergy medicine, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety can add to sleepiness caused by meclizine.
-Avoid taking these other medications at the same time you take meclizine.
+Cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety can add to sleepiness caused by meclizine.

 Additional Antivert Information